-Monitoring and management of Taste and Odour (T&Os) risk in drinking water reservoirs requires accurate, timely data on the community of algae and cyanobacteria.
-Analysing the presence and changes in quantity of T&O metabolites (geosmin and MIB) is also expensive and time-consuming, and has to be done by skilled operators in water service labs.
-In this context, getting the required data to water companies to optimise treatment and to implement preventative interventions can be delayed.
+Monitoring and management of Taste and Odour (T&Os) risk in drinking water reservoirs require accurate, timely data on the community of algae and cyanobacteria.
+Analysing the presence and changes in the quantity of T&O metabolites (geosmin and MIB) is also expensive and time-consuming, and has to be done by skilled operators in water service labs.
+In this context, getting the required data to water companies to optimise treatment and implement preventative interventions can be delayed.

-Dr Rupert Perkins from the School of Earth and Environmental Sciences, and Prof Peter Kille from the School of Biosciences will be using environmental DNA (eDNA) monitoring methodologies to detect algae in drinking water more rapidly. eDNA provides rapid and accurate species identification of the whole community including bacteria, cyanobacteria and microalgae from a single water sample.
-It helps to efficiently interpret biodiversity data, and to quantify the prevalence of key genes in the T&O biosynthetic pathway.
+Dr. Rupert Perkins from the School of Earth and Environmental Sciences, and Prof. Peter Kille from the School of Biosciences will be using environmental DNA (eDNA) monitoring methodologies to detect algae in drinking water more rapidly. eDNA provides rapid and accurate species identification of the whole community including bacteria, cyanobacteria, and microalgae from a single water sample.
+It helps to efficiently interpret biodiversity data and to quantify the prevalence of key genes in the T&O biosynthetic pathway.

 The project will provide direct benefits to the water industry by offering them a rapid, accurate and cheaper tool to better implement treatment solutions.
-The speed of delivery of sample processing and results will be improved through the development a user-friendly data visualisation portal.
-Through knowledge and technology transfer, the project will also help water companies decide upon taking the process in-house or establishing the system as an out-sourced service.
+The speed of delivery of sample processing and results will be improved through the development of a user-friendly data visualisation portal.
+Through knowledge and technology transfer, the project will also help water companies decide upon taking the process in-house or establishing the system as an outsourced service.

-Over the course of the project, Dr Rupert Perkins and Prof Peter Kille will be working closely with partners from the water industry, including Dŵr Cymru Welsh Water, co-lead of the project, Bristol Water plc, United Utilities, and Yorkshire Water Services Ltd.
+Over the course of the project, Dr. Rupert Perkins and Prof. Peter Kille will be working closely with partners from the water industry, including Dŵr Cymru Welsh Water, co-lead of the project, Bristol Water plc, United Utilities, and Yorkshire Water Services Ltd.

-Dr Rupert Perkins says: ‘The project will generate the information we need to monitor, predict and find preventative solutions for taste and odour events.
+Dr. Rupert Perkins says: ‘The project will generate the information we need to monitor, predict and find preventative solutions for taste and odour events.
 Most importantly the project focus is to develop the methodology to hand it over for water companies to use in-house, so speeding up the process of getting the data needed to evidence base the solutions.’